xieweiAlex/English_Learning/words/2025/words-Mar-25.md

 ## Words Explain

+1. **Clinch**:
+   - **Meaning**: To clinch means to settle or confirm a deal or argument.
+It can also refer to holding something tightly or achieving a decisive victory.
+   - **Usage**: It is a fairly common word, especially in business or sports contexts.
+For example, a team might "clinch" a championship by winning a key game.
+   - **Example Sentence**: The company was able to clinch a multi-million dollar contract with the government.

+2. **Twaddle**:
+   - **Meaning**: Twaddle refers to trivial or nonsensical talk or writing.
+It is often used to dismiss something as foolish or insignificant.
+   - **Usage**: This word is less commonly used in everyday conversation but can still appear in literature or discussion to dismiss someone’s view or statement.
+   - **Example Sentence**: His explanation was nothing but twaddle.

+3. **Petulant**:
+   - **Meaning**: Petulant describes someone who is childishly sulky or bad-tempered.
+It often refers to someone who is irritably or unreasonably upset.
+   - **Usage**: It is a moderately common word, often used in writing or more formal contexts to describe a person's behavior.
+   - **Example Sentence**: She became petulant when her demands weren't immediately met.

+1. **Sagacious**:
+   - **Meaning**: Sagacious describes someone who is wise, knowledgeable, and has good judgment or keen perception.
+It often suggests wisdom derived from experience and insight.
+   - **Usage**: This word is not extremely common in everyday conversation, but it is used in more formal writing or speech to commend someone's intelligence or decision-making abilities.
+   - **Example Sentence**: The sagacious leader was admired for her ability to navigate complex situations.

+2. **Ebullient**:
+   - **Meaning**: Ebullient describes someone who is full of energy, enthusiasm, or cheerful excitement.
+It can also refer to something that is boiling or bubbling up.
+   - **Usage**: It's a somewhat less common word but is useful in expressing a high level of liveliness or enthusiasm.
+   - **Example Sentence**: Her ebullient personality made her popular among her colleagues.

+3. **Riptide**:
+   - **Meaning**: Riptide, also known as a rip current, is a strong, localized, and narrow current of water that moves directly away from the shore.
+It can pose a danger to swimmers.
+   - **Usage**: This word is common in the context of oceanography, beach safety, or when discussing swimming conditions in coastal areas.
+   - **Example Sentence**: Swimmers are advised to be cautious as there are reports of a strong riptide near the beach.

 **braggart**
 > braggart isn't commonly used in everyday conversation.
 People are more likely to say boaster, show-off, or just someone who brags a lot.
 However, braggart is still understood, especially in written or formal contexts.